msolorio/aws_solutions_architect_exam_notes/notes/3-EC2/ec2-intro.md

 ## Bastion Host

-Connecting to a private instance from the internet by using a public instance as a middle-layer
+A middle layer that allows us to connect from the internet to a private instance

 [see slide]